dhriti25bai10259-rgb/selfMovingCar/DOCUMENTATION.md

 ## Overview

-MxAiCombat is a semantic segmentation system designed for off-road combat environments.
+The Car is a semantic segmentation system designed for off-road combat environments.
 It uses a fine-tuned **DINOv2-base (ViT-B/14)** backbone paired with a custom **Feature Pyramid Network (FPN) decoder** to classify every pixel in a camera frame into one of 10 terrain categories.
 The resulting segmentation maps are consumed by a downstream autonomous driving system built on an ESP32 microcontroller and OpenCV.

 **Core objective:** Achieve a mean Intersection-over-Union (mIoU) > 0.5 on the off-road segmentation dataset while fitting within 4 GB VRAM.